Spam Checker

 - Use proper HTML if sending formatted emails

-Beyond content, technical factors significantly impact deliverability.
+Beyond content, technical factors significantly impact deliverability and Spam Checker results.
 Implementing these best practices helps ensure your emails are trusted by receiving mail servers.

 - Set up proper authentication records (SPF, DKIM, DMARC)